Colonial Pipeline gas shortages widen: State-by-State breakdown

 South Carolina

-About 2.1% of South Carolina's stations have currently reported gas outages and 0.5% have reported diesel outages.
+About 2.9% of South Carolina's stations have currently reported gas outages.

 South Carolina Gov. Henry McMaster said he is in contact with the Office of Regulatory Staff regarding the Colonial Pipeline's temporary shutdown and stands ready to take any additional action that may be necessary.